trofi/trofi.github.io.gen/posts/293-mysterious-patchelf-linkage-bug.md

         ret
 ```

-All of the above tells us that sometimes `gcc` generates calls into
+This tells us that sometimes `gcc` generates calls into
 "external" libraries like `libgcc.a` (or `libgcc_s.so`) to implement
 larger primitives.
 And this decision might depend on the backend
 architecture and compiler flags.